 Kala Ghoda Arts Festival

 Held annually every February in and around the heritage precinct of Kala Ghoda in south Mumbai, the Kala Ghoda Arts Festival is one of the country’s longest-running and most prominent neighbourhood festivals.
 The Kala Ghoda Association organises the event, with a vision to spread awareness of the arts, especially among those with limited access and exposure to culture.
 The nine-day festival, launched in 1999, draws lakhs of visitors from across Mumbai and beyond.

 They congregate to view, watch and participate in exhibitions, performances and workshops in verticals such as comedy, dance, film, food, heritage, literature, music, theatre, urban design and architecture, visual art and events for children.

 The music concerts are among the many highlights and have included those by Indian classical legends such as Hariprasad Chaurasia, Amjad Ali Khan and Zakir Hussain as well as Hindi film music stalwarts like Shankar-Ehsaan-Loy, Sonu Nigam and Farhan Akhtar.
 Dancers Mallika Sarabhai and Aditi Mangaldas and theatre actor-director Nadira Babbar are among the several other veterans who have performed at the festival over the years.

 Also popular at the festival are the well-curated shopping stalls.
 Kalaghodaartkart.com, an online marketplace that showcases works by artists, craftsmen and small-scale enterprises from all over the country, opened in December 2021.
 While the 2021 edition of the Kala Ghoda Arts Festival was held digitally, the 2022 instalment did not take place owing to the pandemic.
-The festival will return, in an in-person format, in 2023.
+The 2023 edition of the festival is being held between 4 and 12 Feb.

 Check out more multiarts festivals here.